firehawkvfx/firehawk/README.md

 # openFirehawk
 Written by Andrew Graham

-=== This is in developement and- not ready for production.
+This is in developement and not ready for production.

 # Getting Started